ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 At AI2, I was fortunate to be mentored by Pradeep and to collaborate on several projects with Yizhong.
 My experience at AI2 shaped my research interests and solidified what **type of researcher I want to be: competent, steadfast, and kind.**
 I still remember when we were unable to submit our first project in time for a conference due to unexpected results, yet they remained supportive as we went back to the drawing board.
-Later, they (together with Nathan) trusted me to deliver the preference scaling aspect of the [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/olmo) project, which was something I was proud to accomplish last year.
+Later, they (together with Nathan) trusted me to deliver the preference scaling aspect of the [T&uuml;lu 3](https://allenai.org/papers/tulu-3-report.pdf) and [OLMo 2](https://allenai.org/olmo) project, which resulted in significant performance gains in our DPO models&mdash; a contribution I'm proud to accomplish last year.
 Even after working on spaCy previously, I still felt like an outsider in the NLP research community, but they made me feel welcome![^1]
 Those small gestures meant a lot&mdash;and I hope I can be that person for another fledgling researcher in the future.